 Last Saturday's Royal Family Kids: Run For Kids 5K at Marion's Tallgrass Trail was stop #2 on the 2016-2017 Fall/Winter/Spring You Bat Sh*t Crazy Nut Bag Tour sponsored by You Idiot, You're 40 Liniments and Medicated Heat Wraps.
 My one misstep may have been signing up for this race too early.
 I discovered shortly thereafter that the Columbus Beer Mile was on the same day and roughly at the same time.
 Upon further review, running and chugging a beer every quarter mile would not have had the best of outcomes.
-Though I would have liked to take a stab at it.
+Though I would have liked to have taken a stab at it.
 It is better that I settled on the post 5K beer (or three).

 A couple of weekends ago, while volunteering for the Ohio Craft Brewers Association's Dia de La Cervezas in Dayton - one of my fellow volunteers (George) and I were talking about running.
-George, about 10 to 15 years my junior, looked at me like I had a beer tap coming out of my face when I told him I had just missed breaking 20 minutes in my first attempt of reviving my past glory the week before.
+George, about 10 to 15 years my junior, looked at me like I had a beer tap coming out of my face when I told him I had just missed breaking 20 minutes in my first attempt at reviving my past glory the week before.
 I guess that meant I was doing something right, though he was sort of new to running.

 Saturday's race was cold, really cold.
 A nice 28 degree morning, but plenty of sun so it did warm up - but ever so slowly.
 The first half-mile was smooth, but I could feel my legs begin to scream as the tightness crept in from the frigid air.
-Coaxing my lower torso along we made it out of a tree line and into open field and full sun.
+Coaxing my lower torso along, we made it out of a tree line and into open field and full sun.
 The slight increase in heat felt good, but it was behind me so my face was numb.

-Now with the sun on my face, but with a good chilly breeze that made my eyes water profusely.
+Now I had the sun on my face, but with a good chilly breeze that made my eyes water profusely.
 Squinting to the finish was fun, I'm sure it made it look like I was in more pain than I actually was - though at least I could feel my face again.
-Obviously not the most competitive race in the world, but none of were looking to set the world on fire.
+Obviously not the most competitive race in the world, but none of us were looking to set the world on fire.
 I was lucky enough to cross the finish line first at 20:47.
 Second went to David Rardon, who I later discovered was also a former runner attempting a sort of comeback.
 We chat for awhile, shared some past glory and may end up training a some together in the future.

 My reward for winning?
 A 3 month membership to Anytime Fitness with two free personal training sessions...and a t-shirt.
 Nice, but I think I'll stick to my current training regime.
 I'm still looking to attain my goal of a sub 20 minute 5K, it is within reach.
-Though, something has to be said for consistency as I was just three seconds off my time from three weeks before.
+Though, something has to be said for consistency as I was just seconds off my time from three weeks before.